 Opals are a unique gemstone with a special phenomena called "play-of-color".
 The little pinpoints, or broader brushstroke pattern, of color flashes makes opals really fun to wear and admire.
-Every opal has its own unique pattern of color flashes and no two opals are identical.
+Every opal has its own unique pattern of color flashes and no two opals are identical-- each one is entirely unique.
 Those flashes of color are due to the opal's structure of silica spheres diffracting light.

 When you wear any jewelry the best policy is always to put jewelry on last and take it off first.
 By doing this you are less likely to get makeup, hairspray, perfume, lotion or sunscreen etc on your jewelry.
 It is also a good idea for most jewelry to be removed before bathing, swimming, or working out.